Cmosley/MEN-Stack-Dashboard/README.md

 # APIs

 ### Weather API
 Weather data was supplied by the [Weather API](https://www.weatherapi.com/docs/).
 I utilized the FREE plan for this API, that allows up to one million API calls a month.
-An API key was provided and has been neatly tucked away in my ...env file.
+An API key was provided and has been neatly tucked away in my .env file.

 <a id='future-plans'></a>